skyrim-multiplayer/skymp/docs/docs_project_history.md

 Introduced asynchronous multiplayer games framework, master server, stateless game modes on remote machines, parallel cell handling on the server.

-Papyrus VM and lib_espm were invented.
+Papyrus VM and lib_espm were invented, but Papyrus VM wasn't used.

-Chromium Embedded Framework was integrated.
+I've integrated CEF.
+Actually, it was CEFSharp.

-Most buggy.
-Badly tested, failed all tests with real players.
+Unfortunately, it just didn't work.
+There were a lot of bugs and crashes.

 * [skymp](https://gitlab.com/pospelov/skymp)
 * [skymp3](https://gitlab.com/pospelov/skymp3)